FRCBS/production_forecasts/src/ketju_usage_lab.md

 ![](ketju_usage_lab_files/figure-gfm/data_goodness-1.png)<!-- -->![](ketju_usage_lab_files/figure-gfm/data_goodness-2.png)<!-- -->![](ketju_usage_lab_files/figure-gfm/data_goodness-3.png)<!-- -->![](ketju_usage_lab_files/figure-gfm/data_goodness-4.png)<!-- -->

-The problem might be that 0s are not recorded, so we can’t say what’s actually missing data and what’s just a data point of zero.
+These are daily red cell product usage data from each hospital.
+A red line means a missing data point.
+The missing data point might just be a zero, which is most probable with RAUMA.
 Let’s limit our explorations to 2019 for now.
-This probably means we’ll have to exclude
+This probably means we’ll have to exclude RAUMA.
-RAUMA.

 ``` r